IsItGreg/MacroBuddy/README.md

-How to Run Macro Buddy (PROTOTYPE V1)
+How to Run Macro Buddy
 ======